 These two web design methods both have their unique advantages and disadvantages and if you want to know which is better for you, first, you need to figure out your business goals and the type of content that you plan to host on your website.

 Perhaps you want to offer just precise information, a call-to-action, and nothing more, then a single page solution would be great for you.
 But, on the other, over time as your company grows so should your website.
 You may find out that your clients need more than what you envisioned when you decided on a one-page experience.
 Then you’d need to consider redesigning your property and implementing a multi page website.

 Furthermore, nowadays when making a new website, you have to do it with search engines in mind.
 And SEO for single page vs. multiple pages may also differ.

 With that being said, let’s have a look at the advantages of one page vs. multi page websites and see which type you can choose to maximize the benefits for your online presence.

 For years the multi-page website has been a safe structure that ensures familiar UX for visitors.
 However, with the advance of browser technology and content management systems improvements, single-page websites became a trend in the web development industry as well.

-A one-page website is an excellent choice if you want to use the design as a preview, for your landing page or your portfolio.
-This means that this type of web design is not ideal for every niche.
-Let’s look at the advantages and disadvantages of pageless web design.
+A one-page website is an excellent choice if you want to use the design as a preview, such as for a landing page or your portfolio.
+This means that this type of web design is not ideal for every niche and business.